-If you love giving hampers as presents you’ll love making hampers to sell or give.
+If you love giving hampers as presents then this guide will give you some hamper ideas on what to sell or give.

-Big stores like Harrods, Fortnum & Mason and M&S do a roaring trade in hampers and when you add up the cost of the items in them, you can see they’re making a good profit.
-Have a look at their hampers to give yourself ideas of what to put in yours and then sell them at your price.
+Big stores like Harrods, Fortnum & Mason and M&S do a roaring trade in hampers for men and hampers for women, and when you add up the cost of the items in them, you can see they’re making a good profit.
+Have a look at their hamper gifts to give yourself an idea of what to put in yours and then sell them at your price.